nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to switch to Home Tab.
 2. Taskify switches to Home Tab.
+   Use case ends.

 **Extensions**
 * 1a.
 If the user is currently in the Home tab